renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ### Implement `update_build_config`

-When a field with `real_time_refresh=True` is modified, Langflow calls the `update_build_config` method, passing the updated field name, value, and the component's configuration to dynamically adjust the visibility or properties of other fields based on user input.
+When a field with `real_time_refresh=True` is modified, Aiexec calls the `update_build_config` method, passing the updated field name, value, and the component's configuration to dynamically adjust the visibility or properties of other fields based on user input.

 This example will show or hide the `regex_pattern` field when the user selects a different operator.